naianita/astar_po_full_replication/README.md

   author={Dan Hendrycks and Collin Burns and Saurav Kadavath and Akul Arora and Steven Basart and Eric Tang and Dawn Song and Jacob Steinhardt}, journal={NeurIPS}, year={2021}
 }

+@article{jiang2025pag,
+  title={PAG: Multi-Turn Reinforced LLM Self-Correction with Policy as Generative Verifier}, author={Jiang, Yuhua and Xiong, Yuwen and Yuan, Yufeng and Xin, Chao and Xu, Wenyuan and Yue, Yu and Zhao, Qianchuan and Yan, Lin}, journal={arXiv preprint arXiv:2506.10406}, year={2025}
+}